giampaolo/psutil/docs/api.rst

     Availability: Linux, Windows, FreeBSD

-    .. versionchanged:: 2.2.0 added support for FreeBSD
+    .. versionchanged:: 2.2.0
+       added support for FreeBSD.

-    .. versionchanged:: 5.1.0 an empty list can be passed to set affinity against all eligible CPUs.
+    .. versionchanged:: 5.1.0
+       an empty list can be passed to set affinity against all eligible CPUs.

   .. method:: cpu_num()